areegtarek/Transistor-Current-Prediction-Model/README.md

 The output current passes through the transistor channel from the drain to the source.
 Strongly depends on the input signal and bias conditions through complex nonlinear relationships.

-Here is an example of documentation that could be included in the README.md file of the GitHub repository:

 ## Model Architecture

 Inspired by the physical I-V characteristics, a multi-layer perceptron (MLP) was selected with: